vinod-verma/pactflow-ruby-coding-test/README.md

+# PactFlow Ruby Coding Test
+## Overview

+Welcome to this Ruby coding test.
+This test is designed to assess your ability to write clean, well-structured, and maintainable code.
+You will be tasked to create a solution for a specific requirement outline below.

+We will be looking for the following aspects:

+1. The readability and clarity of your code; including aspects such as:
+    -   Naming conventions
+    -   Code structure
+    -   Comments
+    -   Documentation
+2. The correctness of your code; including aspects such as:
+    -   Handling of edge cases
+    -   Error handling
+    -   Testing
+3. The maintainability of your code; including aspects such as:
+    -   Modularity
+    -   Extensibility
+    -   Reusability
+4. Your familiarity with standard development tools and practices; including aspects such as:
+    -   Version control
+    -   Creating and using virtual environments
+    -   Documenting PRs and commits

+## Submission

+- Please fork this repository and submit your solution as a Pull Request.
+- Write your solution in the solution folder, we expect to see several commits, as you implement the solution.
+- Your solution should have proof that it passes the requirements by using rspec.
+- Don't spend more than 2 hours maximum.
+- If you run out of time, please add details of what you would have done better given more time on your Pull Request.
+- When you've finished, send through the link to your Pull Request.

+## The Requirement

 World Tennis Association (WTA) is hosting a tennis tournament.
 To aid with this, we're developing a scoring system.

 The scoring system for tennis works like this.